unnus/unnus/content/email-series/lookalike-in-healthcare.md

 </p>
 <p>

-If you ask patients about the hospital, the #1 thing they remember it for is, how risk-free the hospital was.
+If you ask patients about the hospital, the #1 thing they remember it for is, how <b>risk-free</b> the hospital was.
 </p>
 <p>